Terentii Shtykov: Historic significance

 Shtykov's decisions proved highly consequential for the Korean Peninsula and the world.
-Although Shtykov was the preeminent leader of North Korea from 1945–1950, he allowed Koreans to take the credit for his policies.
-Shtykov's support of Kim Il Sung over other Korean communists such as Pak Hon-yong was a chief factor in the Kim family's rise to power.
+Although Shtykov was the pre-eminent leader of North Korea from 1945 to 1950, he allowed Koreans to take the credit for his policies.
+Shtykov's support of Kim over other Korean communists such as Pak Hon-yong was a chief factor in the Kim family's rise to power.
 Additionally, Shtykov masterminded the 1946 land reform in North Korea, which was arguably the most popular policy conducted in either Korea.
-South Korea reversed the land reform during the brief United Nations occupation of the North, which provoked a backlash among Northern farmers.
+South Korea reversed the land reform during the brief United Nations occupation of the North, which provoked a backlash by local farmers.
 Most significant was Shtykov's decision to support Kim's effort to violently reunite the peninsula, which ended his career.
-Had Shtykov been unsympathetic to Kim's expansionist aims, it is highly unlikely that Stalin would have authorized the Korean War.
-While the war did not end in the capitulation of the American-backed South, it did allow Kim Il Sung to secure effective North Korean independence from the Soviet Union.
-All of Shtykov's actions are today attributed to Kim Il Sung by North Korean official media, and even South Korean media assumes that Kim was the driving force behind land reform.
+Shtykov's sympathy to Kim's expansionist aims almost certainly made Stalin authorize the Korean War.
+The war did not end in the capitulation of the American-backed South but allowed Kim to secure effective North Korean independence from the Soviet Union.
+All of Shtykov's actions are today attributed to Kim by North Korean official media, and even South Korean media assumes that Kim was the driving force behind land reform.